 “Lose an hour in the morning and you will be all day hunting for it.” – Richard Whately

 Waking up early; it’s something many of us have dreamed of doing, yet never managed to achieve consistently.
 As our lives become increasingly confined to the indoors and our routines get thrown off-kilter, it’s easier than ever to find ourselves reaching for the snooze button when our alarm goes off in the morning.

-Perhaps we’re staying up late watching TV or endlessly scrolling on social media, and as a result, feel tired every morning.
+Perhaps we’re staying up late watching Netflix or endlessly scrolling on social media, and as a result, feel tired every morning.
 Or perhaps we simply can’t seem to find the willpower to leave the comfort of our beds when it’s 6am, just to work from home.

 Whatever it is that’s keeping you from getting up early, rest assured – there’s always a solution.
-2020 has begun, work and school are commencing, and it’s never been a better time to become an early riser.
+Despite the lockdown, it’s never been a better time to become an early riser.

-Here are our 5 tips on how to wake up early in the morning, easily and naturally.
+Here are our 5 tips on how to wake up early in the morning, easily and naturally, even when working remotely.

 Go to bed early to wake up early